🇺🇸 Federal Income Tax Calculator

 - Some states still have personal exemptions (after Tax Cuts and Jobs Act)

-The formula for calculating federal taxable income is:
+The formula for calculating federal taxable income is as follows:

 Adjusted gross income − Standard/Itemized deductions = Federal taxable income

-The formula to derive the state taxable income is:
+The procedure to derive the state taxable income is as follows:

 Adjusted gross income − (Standard/Itemized deductions + Exemptions) = State taxable income